 If an OSHA PEL has not been established for a specific chemical, then additional resources such as The American Conference of Governmental Industrial Hygienists' Threshold Limit Values (TLVs) should be followed.
-Contact NMSU EHS&RM for guidance, if necessary.
+Contact EHS&RM for guidance, if necessary.

-4. Chemical Safety Data Sheets (SDSs)
+3. Chemical Safety Data Sheets (SDSs)

 Access to the chemical manufacturer / distributor SDS must be readily available for all hazardous chemicals that are used or stored in the laboratory.
-Chemical SDSs must be reviewed by workers before they handle a hazardous chemical in the laboratory.
-Detailed information about chemical SDSs and other information about the NMSU Hazard Communication Program is available on the NMSU EHS&RM web site.
+Chemical SDSs must be reviewed by workers before handling a hazardous chemical.
+Detailed information about what chemical SDSs are, information they contain and how they should be used is available on the EHS&RM web site.

-5. Standard Operating Procedures (SOPs)
+4. Written Standard Operating Procedures (SOPs)

-The Laboratory Supervisor is responsible for writing Standard Operating Procedures (SOPs), relevant to health and safety, for laboratory activities they direct and making the procedures available to lab workers.
-Priority for written SOP development must be given to any operation involving the use of hazard chemicals such as OSHA Particularly Hazardous Substances (PHS), highly reactive or explosive chemicals, and other high-risk laboratory procedures.
+The Laboratory Supervisor is responsible for writing Standard Operating Procedures (SOPs), with relevant health and safety information, for laboratory activities they direct and making the procedures available to lab workers.
+Priority for written SOP development should be given to any operation involving the use of chemicals classified as an OSHA Particularly Hazardous Substance (PHS), highly reactive or explosive chemicals, and high-risk laboratory procedures.

-Laboratory workers who work autonomously or perform independent research are responsible for developing written SOPs for their own work.
-The NMSU EHS&RM web site contains tools to help with development of SOPs
+Workers who work autonomously or perform independent research are responsible for developing written SOPs for their own work.
+The EHS&RM web site contains tools to help with development of SOPs.